eficode/DevOpsCSAOS/end-to-end-tests/README.md

 #### 5. Setup database

-Create database endtoend_test_db with full access rights to postgres
+Create database endtoend_test_db with full access rights to postgres (no need to create tables, when starting application in test mode migrations are run with sequelize)

 Create directory resources and create file db.cfg in end-to-end-tests folder with the following content: